xin-hedera/hedera-mirror-node/docs/monitor/README.md

 a client-side rate limiter to achieve the desired rate.
 Additionally, a percentage of receipts or records can be requested for each transaction to verify transactions are reaching consensus.

-The monitor can be used to publish at a very high TPS, with a single monitor able to achieve 10K TPS on the Hedera network.
+The monitor can be used to publish at a very high TPS, with a single monitor able to achieve 10K TPS on the network.
 To publish at higher rates, the `hiero.mirror.monitor.publish.clients` and `hiero.mirror.monitor.publish.responseThreads` properties can be adjusted.
 With the default values of four clients and 40 response threads, the monitor can already achieve 10K TPS out of the box.
-The transaction publisher will round-robin the list of clients to send transactions to the Hedera Network, and every transaction is sent to a randomly chosen node, ensuring the load is distributed evenly across all nodes.
+The transaction publisher will round-robin the list of clients to send transactions to the network, and every transaction is sent to a randomly chosen node, ensuring the load is distributed evenly across all nodes.

 The `type` property specifies which transaction type to publish.
 It also affects which `properties` need to be